Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

-Getting Started - Generate the RLC rest-level client libraries.
+Getting Started - Generate the RLC rest-level client libraries
 ================================================================

 # Prerequisites

 You may refer to this [link](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md#prerequisites) for the environment set up prerequisites in azure-sdk-for-js repository.

 # Project folder and name convention

 Before we start, we probably should get to know the project folder and name convention for RLC libraries.

 1. Project Folder structure.
    normally, the folder structure would be something like `sdk/{servicename}/{servicename}-{modulename}-rest`.
 For example, we have `sdk/purview/purview-account-rest` folder for purview account modules.
 That folder will be your **project root folder**.
 1. Package Name Convention.
    The package name for RLC is something like `@azure-rest/{servicename}-{modulename}`.
 For example, the package name for Purview Account module is `@azure-rest/purview-account`.

 # How to generate RLC

 We are working on to automatically generate everything right now, but currently we still need some manual work to get a releasable package.
 Here're the steps of how to get the package.

 1. **Create a swagger/README.md file.under project root folder**
     We are using autorest to generate the code, but there's a lot of command options and in order to make the regenerate process easier in the cases of refresh the rest api input or change the code generator version, you need to document the generate command parameters.
     Here's an example of the swagger/README.md

     ~~~

     # Azure Purview Catalog TypeScript Protocol Layer